 Posted on: Saturday June 1, 2019Reading Time: 9 minutes

 Logo design may seem simple, but it is a whole lot of work, more so than any other graphic designing project, because this little sketch of shapes, or colors, or letters (depending on the business wants and what the logo designer delivers), will come to define the entire business for years to come.

-A logo of a company builds that trust and recognition of consumers and audiences.
-It gives them a mark for identifying that company, and builds a relationship out of it.
+A logo of a company builds the trust and recognition of consumers and audiences.
+It gives them a mark for identifying that company and builds a relationship out of it.
 Therefore, naturally, the procedure to select a good logo designing company in Dubai is very, very important.

 Importance of Logo design:

 Once that is done, the process of logo designing itself should be given ample time and space to grow.
 This is because designing a logo may seem like a simple job that may not require a lot of instructions and directions by clients, but it sure needs a lot of research and analytical thinking.

 The process of Company Logo Design is simple but extensive.
 It requires a lot more than just making patterns on the screen.
 Following is a detailed analysis of the entire process of logo designing, from start to finish.
 Although the steps are broadly the same for most logo designing projects, some designers might choose to deviate in varying degrees, depending upon their own creativity.

 Steps in logo designing:

 The first step in logo design is getting a detailed and clear explanation of everything that the client is to everything that the client wants.
 This step involves outlining specific deliverables, such as establishing and refining brand strategy, designing a new logo & identity, developing graphics for social media, etc., as well as reading between the lines, such as